 The capacity utilization rate is great for assessing your operational efficiency as well as your costs and pricing.
 Generally, an 85% rate is considered optimal.
 The higher the capacity utilization rate, the lower the cost per unit gets, which allows you to offer your product at a lower price and sell more, or just increase your profit margin.

 Production Capacity in ERP/MRP software

 Production capacity management is an important part of any proper ERP/MRP system.
-Using the capabilities of specialized software for capacity planning has many benefits, including:
+Using these types of capacity planning software has many benefits, including:

 - Better accuracy in planning and cost control

 - Flexibility to consider seasonality and other demand surges

 - Historical data collection and better insights

 - Higher efficiency due to better decision-making

 Using an ERP/MRP system can also help you automate the process of determining your production capacity, thereby reducing the risk of manual data entry errors and allowing you to manage many workstations or machines at the same time.

 Read more about Capacity Planning in Manufacturing ERP.